- Reference Number: HEY1293/2026

 This leaflet has been produced to give you general information about your injury.
 We understand you may not have seen a clinician face to face in fracture clinic however, most of your questions should be answered by this leaflet.
 If after reading it, you have any concerns or require further explanation, please do not hesitate to contact the fracture clinic team.
 Contact details are available at the end of this leaflet.

 The humerus is the long bone in your upper arm.
-A fracture of the proximal part means that it is broken up near the shoulder joint.
+A fracture of the proximal part means that it is broken in the upper arm, near the shoulder joint.
 These fractures normally take between 6 to 12 weeks to heal.
+However, you may experience discomfort and stiffness for up to a year.
+In some cases, you may not regain full range of movement, but you should regain enough to be able to use your arm for everyday tasks.

 How should it be treated?

-It is really important to note that smoking will delay the healing process and so should be avoided.
-Talk to your GP or go to www.smokefree.nhs.uk for more information
+It is important to note that smoking will delay the healing process and so should be avoided.
+Talk to your GP, go to Quit smoking – NHS or download the app for more information

-It is easier to use front button shirts and pull-up trousers with an elastic waistband in the first few weeks.
-When dressing put the injured arm into sleeves first and when undressing take the un-injured arm out first, followed by the injured arm.
+You may find it is easier to use front button shirts and pull-up trousers with an elastic waistband in the first few weeks.
+When dressing put the injured arm into sleeves first and when undressing take the un-injured arm out first.

 Sleeping

-You may find it easier to sleep more upright than usual, using pillows to prop you up in bed or in a reclining armchair.
+You may find more comfortable to wear the sling on a night and to sleep more upright than usual, using pillows to prop you up in bed or in a reclining armchair.

 Can I do any exercises to help?